MicahThePro/BFDI-Quotebot/README.md

 ## Acknowledgments

 Massive shoutout to the entire *Battle for Dream Island* fan community for keeping the show’s spirit alive and inspiring this project.
-Special thanks to OpenAI for powering the AI magic.
+Special thanks to OpenAI for making like 50% of this project.
-And of course, shoutout to you, Micah, for being the GOAT developer driving this madness.

 ---